cython/cython/docs/src/tutorial/strings.rst

 .. literalinclude:: ../../examples/tutorial/string/try_finally.pyx

-To convert the byte string back into a C :c:type:`char*`, use the opposite assignment::
+To convert the byte string back into a C :c:expr:`char*`, use the opposite assignment::

     cdef char* other_c_string = py_string  # other_c_string is a 0-terminated string.